Metals: Gold Falls as Investors Bet on Higher Interest Rates

-Gold prices fell for the fifth day in a row Tuesday, as the prospect of higher interest rates outweighed concerns about political risk.
+Gold prices fell for the fifth session in a row Tuesday, as the prospect of higher interest rates outweighed concerns about political risk.

 Continue Reading Below

-Gold for August delivery was recently down 0.4% at $1,263.80 a troy ounce on the Comex division of the New York Mercantile Exchange, on track for its lowest close since May 25.
+Gold for August delivery settled down 30 cents at $1,268.60 a troy ounce on the Comex division of the New York Mercantile Exchange, paring losses after trading as low as $1,260.50 earlier in the session.
+Prices closed at the lowest level since May 30.

 Investors have sold off positions in gold as the market expects the Federal Reserve to raise short-term interest rates at the meeting this week.